Vasi012/ELITE-Luxury-Cars/README.md

 Expected:

-The form does not submit and an error is displayed to tell the user that the field is required.
+The form does not submit, and an error is displayed to tell the user that the field is required.

 Website behave as expected, error message was displayed and the form did not submit.